v4rakh/ts3web/README.md

     * if necessary, add GitHub access token to let composer pull dependencies within the image correctly: add `&& composer config --global --auth github-oauth.github.com <token> \` before the `composer install` command, where `<token>` can be retrieved from [GitHub settings](https://github.com/settings/tokens)
-    * execute `docker build -t varakh/ts3web:latest -t varakh/ts3web:<releaseTag> -f docker/Dockerfile .` to build
+    * execute `sudo docker build --no-cache -t varakh/ts3web:latest .` to build
     * publish it
 * Tag the release git commit and create a new release in the VCS web interface